Frequently Asked Questions

 You use fish meal in your grain free white fish treats and completes.
 Where does the fish come from?
 Is it wild caught?

 Yes, the fish are wild caught and from MSC (Marine Stewardship Council) stock to ensure for sustainability.

 Do your recipes contain sugar?

 Absolutely not!
 There is no added sugar in our completes, treats or mixer meals.

 The only salt you will find in our dog food is what is naturally contained within our raw ingredients.
 We do not add any salt to our recipes.

 Can I feed a wet dog food with dry complete dog food?

-As with any complete food, it is not necessary to feed any additional source of food when feeding a complete food as it means that contained within the food are all of the nutritional requirements needed by your dog.
+As with any complete dog food, it is not necessary to feed any additional source of food when using a complete food as it means that contained within the food are all of the nutritional requirements needed by your dog.
 However, should you wish to feed our Gloriously Grain Free wet complete dog food alongside our dry complete dog food to give some variation into your dog's diet, we would always recommend reducing the recommended feeding guideline quantity of the dry complete and replacing it with a little wet food.
 You could either do this in the same meal as feeding the dry complete or you could feed a wet meal, for example, in the morning and then a dry meal in the evening.
-If you have any dietary concerns about your dog or are worried it may have an allergy or intolerance, please talk to your vet for further advice.
+However, if you choose to do this, we would advise that you seek advice from a veterinary approved nutritionist to ensure you are feeding your dog a balanced meal.

 There's dust at the bottom of my bag - why is it there?